Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

 - Navigate to the home page `http://localhost:5173/`

 > [!NOTE]
 > When using a Codespace, the URL will be different from your local setup.
 The URL is constructed using the format `localhost:5173`.
 Please replace `localhost` with the name of your Codespace.
+Additionally, to make the port accessible, navigate to the Ports tab, right-click on the desired port, and change its visibility to `Public`.

 - You should now see a list of planes from the API, instead of the static list